 Climate change has emerged as one of the highest risks to achieving a sustainable global economy.
 The Tokyo Gas Group has been striving Group-wide to address global warming by setting concrete numerical targets under the Guidelines for Global Warming Countermeasures, which apply to our business operations as well as to customer sites where the portion of CO2 emissions are the largest across our value chain.

-In light of the Paris Agreement adopted at the COP21 conference as well as movements against climate change in Japan, we have been actively pursuing low-carbon initiatives.
-These include implementing a wider use of natural gas, which has a lower CO2 emission factor, developing and expanding Smart Energy Networks (SENs) that combined heat and power (CHP) systems* and other highly efficient equipment with advanced energy management and embracing digitization technologies and innovation.
+In light of the Paris Agreement, adopted at the COP21 conference, as well as movements against climate change in Japan, we have been actively pursuing decarbonization initiatives.
+These include implementing a wider use of natural gas, which has a lower CO2 emission factor, developing and expanding Smart Energy Networks (SENs) that combine heat and power (CHP) systems*1 and other highly efficient equipment with advanced energy management, and embracing digitization technologies and innovation.

-Greenhouse gases are released not only when fossil fuels are burned but also when they are extracted, processed and transported.
-Therefore, it is important to take into account emissions throughout the fossil fuel lifecycle.
+Greenhouse gases are released not only when fossil fuels are burned but also when they are extracted, processed, and transported.
+It is therefore important to take into account emissions throughout the fossil fuel lifecycle.
 From the lifecycle perspective, natural gas generates the lowest CO2 emissions of any fossil fuel.